 Who’s buying ads in Super Bowl 2020

-With the cost for 30-seconds of ad time in the game, which will air on Fox, hitting $5.6 million, the ad bowl is once again expected to be just as intense as the matchup on the field.
+With the cost for 30-seconds of ad time in the game, which aired on Fox, hitting $5.6 million, the ad bowl was once again just as intense as the matchup on the field.

 Our definition of a Super Bowl commercial includes all national spots between the coin toss and end of play.

 Bookmark this page to keep up with every spot in the game as it is confirmed, complete with details on the agencies, creative and where it will run in the game.
 Find all of our Super Bowl ad coverage in one place with our Super Bowl Special Report.

 Buy: The brewer aired four, 60-second ads in Super Bowl 2020, down from five-minutes, 45 seconds in 2019.
 There was one spot for Budweiser, a combo ad for Bud Light and the new Bud Light Seltzer, a spot for Michelob Ultra and another for Michelob’s organic brew Pure Gold.

 Creative:**Budweiser released its full 60-second spot on Jan.
 23, making it the first Super Bowl LIV advertiser to do so.
 The commercial juxtaposes negative stereotypes of Americans with images of people doing good.